Eat smart - be smart

 Ideas for dinners include…

-- Pasta and sauce is a great staple to master.
-Learning how to make an easy sauce can be helpful, for example a tomato-based sauce, as this can be modified easily by adding different vegetables, meat or fish, such as canned tuna
+- Pasta with sauce is a great staple to master.
+Learning how to make an easy sauce can be helpful, for example a tomato-based sauce, as this can be modified easily by adding different vegetables, meat or fish, such as canned tuna.

 - Couscous or quinoa make a good base to dishes and are quick and easy to prepare

-- Chips do not have to be avoided completely.
-Try oven baking some chunky potato or sweet potato wedges – just cut up the potatoes , add a little oil (unsaturated like vegetable/rapeseed oils, sprinkle on herbs instead of salt – these will absorb less fat than thinner chips.
+- You do not have to avoid chips completely.
+Try oven baking some chunky potato or sweet potato wedges – just cut up the potatoes, add a little oil (unsaturated like vegetable/rapeseed oils), sprinkle on herbs instead of salt – these will absorb less fat than thinner chips.
 If you keep the skin on the potatoes this will provide you with extra fibre, plus choosing sweet potatoes will count towards your 5 A DAY.

-- If you’re short on time, try a quick and easy meal such as a stir fry packed full of colourful veg, a ham and mushroom omelette or a courgette frittata, which is a great way of using any leftover veg you may have.
+- If you’re short on time, try a quick and easy meal such as a stir fry packed full of colourful vegetables, a ham and mushroom omelette or a courgette frittata, which is a great way of using any leftover vegetables you may have.

 Some useful basic food cupboard items that you might want to consider stocking up on include: